liebke/mechanician/README.md

         ...
 ```

-Each tool method intended to be called by an AI takes a single parameter, a dict of input parameters, and returns a JSON serializable object.
+Each tool method takes a single parameter, a dict of input parameters, and returns a JSON serializable object.

 These methods should fail gracefully, returning an error message if the tool call fails, and should provide detailed feedback to the AI about the results of the tool call.